frankstepanski/node-express-course/week4/readme.md

  - headers: additional information about the request.
  - empty line: separates the headers from the body.
- - body: the data that is being sent to the server.
+ - body: the data that is being sent to the server (optional).

 ![http request](images/http-request.png)